johnpapa/angular-styleguide/README.md

   }
   ```

     Note: There are many naming options for directives, especially since they can be used in narrow or wide scopes.
-Choose one that makes the directive and it's file name distinct and clear.
+Choose one that makes the directive and its file name distinct and clear.
 Some examples are below, but see the naming section for more recommendations.

 ### Manipulate DOM in a Directive
 ###### [Style [Y072](#style-y072)]